2026aim1008-johan-biju-george/CS509_AI1008_CS1011/assignment_01/README.md

 Execution time was measured using the C++ `chrono::high_resolution_clock`.

-Assuming that matrix sizes <= 64 are considered 'fast inputs', in that case we take the average execution time over 100 runs.
-Otherwise we take only the execution time only for a single run.
+Assuming that the number of vertices (V) <= 100 are considered 'fast inputs', in that case we take the average execution time over 100 runs.
+Otherwise we take the execution time only for a single run.

 Compilation was performed using:

 ```
 g++
 ```

-Blocked GEMM provides improved cache performance for larger matrices, resulting in lower execution time compared to the simple implementation.

 ---